Botox injection for migraine does NOT hurt as much as the pain phase itself!

 You may want a cure, but doctors aim for any reduction as a good sign the treatment is working.
 Fifty percent reduction is what they define as a successful treatment.
 This includes the decrease in the incidence, length of time the attack lasts, and the severity of your headaches.
 Fifty percent sounds good to me!

-My biggest concern is whether botox injection for migraine is safe?
+The question I get asked the most is whether botox injection for migraine is safe?
 The drooping eye is considered to be one of the more significant side effects to watch for with Botox injection for migraine.

 Just like any other medical treatment there is a lot to be considered.
 Both benefits and side effects have to be discussed and weighed up.